 C3's CenterFlow heated handlebars run warm engine coolant through your handlebars to keep your hands nice and toasty.
 Ditch the bulky mitts and reclaim perfect throttle and lever control.
-Will be among the best investments you ever make!
 Superior design and better value compared to competitors.

-The bend of these handlebars was specifically designed to have you feel right at home no matter which bars you were using before (we measured every OEM bar and made ours right in the middle) - the riding posture is neutral, natural, and reactive for quick adjustments with changing conditions and aggressive riding.
+The bend of these handlebars was specifically designed to have you feel right at home no matter which bars you were using before (we measured every OEM bar and made ours right in the middle) - the riding posture is neutral, natural, and reactive for quick posture adjustments with changing conditions and aggressive riding.
 For the numbers people, that's like 9 degrees of upsweep and 14 degrees of backsweep.
-Definitely very "normal" and not a banana-bar.
+Definitely very "normal", we get nothing but good feedback.

 Install is quick and easy thanks to push-to-connect fittings, NEW durable BRAIDED nylon lines, and perfect compatibility with the C3 Thermostat.

-> You'll need a thermostat to use these: the best thermostat on the market - with dedicated Heated Bars bypass ports and custom return lines - is available HERE, or go to THIS PAGE to buy both and save!
+> Yes, you'll need a thermostat to use these: the best thermostat on the market - with dedicated Heated Bars bypass ports and custom return lines - is available HERE, or go to THIS PAGE to buy both and save!